 1939 | New Products: Skin Conditioner. |

-1943 | New premises established at 174 Bond Street. |
+1943 | Salon moved to 174 Bond Street. |

-1946 | Mrs Pomeroy recapitalises.
+1946 | Mrs. Pomeroy recapitalises.
 Pomeroy line repackaged. |

 1948 | Salon at 174 New Bond Street remodelled. |